Zoom Meetings to Require Passwords Starting June 23

 Zoom is making passwords a required setting to provide an added layer of security.
 After this change goes into effect, you’ll no longer be able to schedule meetings without applying a password nor will you be able to disable this in your settings.

 Webinars: What You Need to Know

 Based on customer feedback, Zoom has decided not to require passwords for future webinars.
 However, when the password requirement was deployed at Stanford on June 23, Zoom inadvertently applied it to webinars.
 Therefore, upcoming webinars will have passwords.
-Zoom expects to resolve this issue by the end of July to make the password requirement optional for future webinars.
+Zoom expects to resolve this issue and make the password requirement optional for future webinars.

 In the meantime, webinar organizers should communicate passwords to participants.

 Scheduling or hosting meetings: What you need to know

 Review your existing upcoming meetings.
 For meetings that have already been created with a password, you don’t need to do anything.
 But should you have recurring or scheduled meetings taking place after or continuing past June 23, that aren’t protected with a password, you’ll need to create one.
 Here’s how to communicate the change to participants: